 If you qualify for financial aid, a financial aid award will be offered.
 When the award is made available, a notification will be sent to your Nicolet College email.
 Please keep your address current with the Financial Aid Office for other correspondence.
-The notification contains instructions on how to access the MyNicolet portal (NetPartner); how to view, accept, reduce, or decline the financial aid awards; and how to complete entrance counseling, and a master promissory note for the federal direct loans.
-If accepting a direct loan for the first time, you must visit studentaid.gov to complete both entrance counseling and a master promissory note before the loan can be processed.
-If either of these steps is not completed, the loan(s) will be rescinded.
+The notification contains instructions on how to access the MyNicolet portal (NetPartner); how to view awards and accept, reduce, or decline the federal Direct Loan offers; and how to complete entrance counseling, and a master promissory note for the federal Direct Loans.
+If accepting a Direct Loan for the first time, you must visit studentaid.gov to complete both entrance counseling and a master promissory note before the loan can be processed.
 You can also apply for federal work study opportunities through the Financial Aid Office.